 Leading Off: Sale vs Yanks; Thor vs Dickey; injuries pile up

 Chicago White Sox first baseman Jose Abreu, top, reacts after making an error hit by Kansas City Royals' Cheslor Cuthbert during the fifth inning of a baseball game, Wednesday, April 26, 2017, in Chicago.
-Houston Astros' Teoscar Hernandez is carted off the field during the eighth inning of the team's baseball game against the Cleveland Indians, Tuesday, April 25, 2017, in Cleveland.
+Chicago White Sox first baseman Jose Abreu, top, reacts after making an error hit by Kansas City Royals' Cheslor Cuthbert during the fifth inning of a baseball game, Wednesday, April 26, 2017, in Chicago.

 Add your comments below